 Teacher Education Assistance for College and Higher Education (TEACH) Grant Program

-St. Lawrence University is participating in the U.S. Department of Education's TEACH Grant Program, which is being implemented during the 2008-2009 academic year.
+St. Lawrence University participates in the U.S. Department of Education's TEACH Grant Program.

 Amount of Grant:

 - Annual award is $4,000. (pro-rated for less than full-time enrollment)